Mouli-Sanketh-Maturi/OperatingSystems/README.md

 Things that work:
  - Printing a Screen.
- - Reading from Keyboard (Backspace is a bit ikky).
+ - Reading from Keyboard (Backspace is a bit wonky).
  - Read a sector from disk.
  - Own Interrupt.
  - printString, readString, and readSector interrupt calls.